Navid200/xDrip/docs/Dexcom/G7OnceAMinuteScan.md

 I then removed my main phone from the microwave.
 It established connectivity to G7 and backfilled all the readings.
 G7 went back to transmitting once every 5 minutes again in sync with the original cycle.

 This tells me that G7 behaves differently when the paired device fails to maintain a link and goes into a more rapid transmission mode.
-Upon recovery, it returns to the original once a minute cycle.
+Upon recovery, it returns to the original once every 5 minutes cycle.

 If you have disconnects, some of your readings will not to be on the once every 5 minute time grid.
 They will move forward in time (earlier) by 1 to 4 minutes.
 But, the time interval after will be longer.
 The total number of readings remain the same as before, equal to one every 5 minutes.